DUCTILE IRON PIPE K8 DN300

 - Q: Are ductile iron pipes prone to external corrosion?

-- Q: Can ductile iron pipe be used for directional drilling?
+- Q: Can ductile iron pipe be used in areas with high groundwater levels?

 Send your message to us